TheAkif/Alumni-Portal-Nodejs/README.md

 # Alumni-Portal-Guide

-**To use ALUMNI PORTAL first you have to run npm start inside the project path.**
+**To use ALUMNI PORTAL first you have to run npm install then npm start inside the project path.**

-*Then start Apache and MYSQL servers.*
+*Then start MYSQL servers.*

 1. Include that SQL file named (*university*.sql) provided in this zip file in your xamp databases as a new database.
 2. It works like you have to first register a university by visiting http://localhost:PORT( WHATEVER YOU ARE USING)/project/